ClarkCGA/solara-labeler/README.md

    - GeoJSON export functionality for annotated regions

 3. **Application Flow**
-   - Load imagery from local files using LocalTileServer
+   - Load imagery from local files using LocalTileServer or from pre-rendered tiles
-   - Display imagery in Leafmap with existing boundary boxes
+   - Display imagery in Leafmap with AOI boundary boxes
    - Capture user-drawn ROIs and save to GeoJSON
    - Update tracking CSV to mark completed labels
    - Pre-load next images for seamless transition